It may be sex that got you pregnant in the first place, but doing it once you are expecting can be different. That doesn’t mean it can’t still be fun…

 Is it normal for my boobs to leak when I orgasm?

 Pregnancy body changes can come as a shock if you’re not expecting them.
-“Some women find their boobs leak when they orgasm later in pregnancy,” explains Petra.
+“Some women find their boobs leak when they orgasm later in pregnancy,” explains sex and relationship expert Petra Boynton.
 “It could be just a dribble or a full-on spray.
 While this is normal, not all women are comfortable with it.
 If that’s you, keep your bra on and use breast pads (as used by breastfeeding mums) when you make love.”

 Is it okay to masturbate?